collective/collective.microdata.core/README.rst

 ``IMicrodataVocabulary`` interface.
 This interface is limited to a single information: an **URI to a microdata vocabulary**.

+Microdata vocabulary are standardized outside HTML 5 specifications, so is possible to have different families of vocabularies.
+You can also invent your own.

 The schema.org implementation
 -----------------------------

-As the most promising implementation of microdata is the one defined at `schema.org`__, this package is supporting it.
+Nowadays the most promising implementation of microdata is the one defined at `schema.org`__ so this package is supporting it.
 This is done providing the most-generic type defined: the `Thing`__ type.

-This is done for all Plone content types and catalog objects (for catalog: a new catalog metadata ``microdata_itemtype`` will be added to your catalog, saving there the most specific vocabulary URL found).

 __ http://schema.org/
 __ http://schema.org/Thing

+This is automatically done for all Plone content types and catalog objects (for catalog: a new catalog metadata ``microdata_itemtype`` will be added to your catalog, saving there the most specific microdata vocabulary URL found).

 This is done providing adapters for ``ISchemaOrgThing`` interface (that extends ``IMicrodataVocabulary``).

+Again: knowing that all your Plone content types are "things" is not very funny, and not a real step forward.

 How to extend
 =============